OfficeDev/office-js-docs-pr/docs/develop/convert-xml-to-json-manifest.md

 ## Next steps

 Consider whether to maintain both the old and new versions of the add-in.
-See [Manage new and old versions of an add-in](../concepts/duplicate-legacy-metaos-add-ins.md).
+See [Manage both a unified manifest and an add-in only manifest version of your Office Add-in](../concepts/duplicate-legacy-metaos-add-ins.md).